AOC Reads Whole 'Green New Deal' in House to Fight 'Misinformation'

 “As a consequence, I realized that many of my colleagues have never even read the resolution that they’re speaking on.
 They haven’t opened a single word of it,” Ocasio-Cortez continued.

-The 30-year-old Democrat said she decided to enter the measure into the congressional record because she wanted to send a message to her Republican colleagues across the aisle.
+The 30-year-old Democrat said she decided to enter the measure into the congressional record because she wanted to send a message to her Republican “colleagues across the aisle.”

 Ocasio-Cortez gave a dramatic reading of the Green New Deal, otherwise known as House Resolution 109, which calls for drastically reducing the amount of greenhouse gas emissions, creating millions of jobs, and strengthening U.S. infrastructure by launching a 10-year phase to transition into clean energy.